 The second set of findings relate to experiments that combine these sources of variations.
-A combination of a shock (increase) to the dispersion of TFPQ combined with a (decrease) in the mean of TFPQ, matches the data patterns.
+A shock to the dispersion of TFPQ combined with a perfectly negatively correlated shock to the mean of TFPQ, matches the data patterns.
 Essentially the dispersion of TFPR is driven by the dispersion of TFPQ while output movements depend more on the mean of TFPQ.
 The combination of shocks provides a mechanism that drives a wedge between the dispersion of TFPR and that of TFPQ.
 Combining these two shocks is crucial: an increase in the dispersion of TFPQ alone cannot capture the empirical pattern of countercyclical dispersion in TFPR.